SteelCompendium/data-md-dse/Bestiary/Monsters/Angulotls/Statblocks/Clawfish.md

 reason: -3
 intuition: -2
 presence: 1
-traits:
+features:
-  - name: Shocking
+  - type: feature
-    effects:
-      - effect: At the start of each of their turns, the clawfish deals 2 lightning damage to each wet enemy within 2 squares.
-abilities:
+    feature_type: ability
-  - name: Hookclaw
+    name: Hookclaw
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 2
-        t1: 2 damage
+        tier1: 2 damage
-        t2: 4 damage
+        tier2: 4 damage
-        t3: 5 damage; grabbed
+        tier3: 5 damage; grabbed
+      - name: Effect
-      - effect: Any target grabbed this way takes 2 lightning damage at the start of each of their turns.
+        effect: Any target grabbed this way takes 2 lightning damage at the start of each of their turns.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Shocking
+    icon: ⭐️
+    effects:
+      - effect: At the start of each of their turns, the clawfish deals 2 lightning damage to each wet enemy within 2 squares.
 ~~~